What it Means to Trust the Process

 Is it healing if it reinforces the beliefs that are hurting and holding you back?

-How can you get to know what healing means for you and you alone?
+How can you know what healing means for you and you alone?

-Through trusting the process, we open up possibilities for what else could be, but we have to stop trying to constrain it with what we think it should be.
-Your growth doesn’t need to be obvious or match someone else’s process in order to be happening.
-It’s happening in your own personal, beautiful way.
+By trusting the process, we open up possibilities for what else could be, but we must stop trying to constrain it with what we think it should be.
+Your growth doesn’t need to be obvious or match someone else’s process.
+It’s happening in your own personal, unique way.

 Previous